Reciprocal lattice: Simple cubic lattice

 The simple cubic Bravais lattice, with cubic primitive cell of side $a$, has for its reciprocal a simple cubic lattice with a cubic primitive cell of side $\frac{2\pi}{a}$ (or $\frac{1}{a}$ in the crystallographer's definition).
 The cubic lattice is therefore said to be self-dual, having the same symmetry in reciprocal space as in real space.

 Face-centered cubic (FCC) lattice

 The reciprocal lattice to an FCC lattice is the body-centered cubic (BCC) lattice, with a cube side of $\frac{4\pi}{a}$.

 Consider an FCC compound unit cell.
 Locate a primitive unit cell of the FCC; i.e., a unit cell with one lattice point.
 Now take one of the vertices of the primitive unit cell as the origin.
 Give the basis vectors of the real lattice.
 Then from the known formulae, you can calculate the basis vectors of the reciprocal lattice.
 These reciprocal lattice vectors of the FCC represent the basis vectors of a BCC real lattice.
-Note that the basis vectors of a real BCC lattice and the reciprocal lattice of an FCC resemble each other in direction but not in magnitude.
+The basis vectors of a real BCC lattice and the reciprocal lattice of an FCC resemble each other in direction but not in magnitude.